dikshashukla455/github-profile-finder/README.md

 This component contains the data of the user's profile (like : name, email, followers, image, bio)

 # Repositories:
-This component contains the data of each repositories in form of card containing name, description, languages and topics.
+This component contains the data of each repositories of that particular user in the form of card containing name, description, languages and topics.

 # Loader:
 This component contains the skeleton loader of profile and repositories.